 Venture into the surrounding Sierra National Forest on one of the many hiking and mountain biking trails.
 Head up to Goat Mountain Fire Lookout for spectacular views or along Willow Creek Trail to Angel Falls and cool off with a swim.

-Another great way of exploring this scenic stretch of the High Sierra is on wheels and you can rent bikes, fat-tire electric bikes, ATVs, and RZRs for an off-road adventure.
+Another great way of exploring this scenic stretch of the High Sierra is on wheels.
+You can rent bikes, fat-tire electric bikes, ATVs, and RZRs here for an off-road adventure.
 If you prefer to be driven, book a private Jeep tour with a guide.

 Nestled in the foothills of the Sierra Nevada, Nevada City is a charming mountain town with a rich history.
-Founded in 1849 as a gold mining camp, the town has a beautifully preserved Downtown Historic District with handsome Victorian-era buildings.
+Founded in 1849 as a gold mining camp, this California gold rush town has a beautifully preserved Downtown Historic District with handsome Victorian-era buildings.